VishalNadig/database_automation/README.md

         command (str): The modification command to execute.

     Returns:
-        str: If the modification is successful, returns an empty string.
+       : If the modification is successful, returns an emptying.
 Otherwise, returns an error message.
     """

-## inspect_columns(database: str, table: str, *column: str):
+## inspect_columns:
     """
     Get information about columns in a database table.